vikas1709/WebDev-Session5/readme.md

 ###Add routing

 If we want to swap out components we use Angular for routing in a SPA, not express routing.

+Use express routes for handling data and authentication.
+Always include a single route for index.html.
+Angular routes handle the view (templates) and the logic (controllers) for the views.

 `<script src="https://code.angularjs.org/1.6.1/angular-route.js"></script>`